dhlab-basel/Sipi/manual/building.rst

 Running Tests
 *************

-The tests are currently very incomplete, but you can run them in the ``build`` directory like this:
+You can run the automated tests in the ``build`` directory like this:

 ::